pogilvie/RecordFilter/README.md

 - No support for useful built-in operations: For example the operator IsNew (<field>) would allow filtering a list of records by records where the value of a field had changed.

+## WIP Contributions
+- Currently working on integration with GitHub actions to enable community contributions